Masterpiece Stories

 Djanira da Motta e Silva, Três Orixás, 1966, Pinacoteca do Estado de São Paulo, São Paulo, Brazil.
 Enciclopedia Itaucultural.

-In the foreground, we see three orishas who are goddesses, holy spirits and fundamental figures in Candomblé.
+In the foreground, we see three orishas who are goddesses, holy spirits, and fundamental figures in Candomblé.
 It is a religious tradition which combines African beliefs of Yoruba, Fon and Bantu.
 It was brought by the slaves to the Portuguese colonies and developed especially in Salvador, in Bahia state.
-Each orisha represents a certain force in nature and is associated with certain foods, colors, animals and days of the week.
+Each orisha represents a certain force in nature and is associated with certain foods, colors, animals, and days of the week.

 Between 1516 and 1888, Brazil imported the majority of the slaves in the transatlantic trade.
-Only in the 18th century, around 1,7 million people were shipped against their will from Western Africa (mostly from today’s Ghana, Nigeria, Angola, Congo, Guinea and Gabon).
+Only in the 18th century, around 1,7 million people were shipped against their will from Western Africa (mostly from today’s Ghana, Nigeria, Angola, Congo, Guinea, and Gabon).
 They represented different ethnic groups, languages, traditions, and religious beliefs.
 This cultural heritage survived centuries and is still alive in Brazil.

 The first character on the left is Yemaya, in the middle there is Oxala, the last one on the right is called Oxum.
 Oxum (Oshun) is one of the most worshipped of the orishas.
 It’s a deity of the river and fresh water, luxury and pleasure, sexuality and fertility, as well as beauty and love.
-The reference to Oxum can be seen in Beyonce’s Hold Up video.
-The musician, dressed in a yellow Roberto Cavalli gown, opens the door letting massive water spill outside.
-Djanira also painted Oxum in a yellow dress.
-The goddess hails to the viewer with the left arm.

 Djanira Três Orixás: Beyonce, Hold Up